Viewing Data

 The easiest way to add objects to an existing view is to drag and drop objects or selections from the project explorer into the view.

-Tip!
-You can drag and drop objects without changing the selection by using the middle mouse button.
+Drag and drop the objects or selections between views using the middle mouse button.

 Manipulating the View